 The main contribution of this paper is an algorithm that answers the following:

 \2

 {\sc Constrained Stable Matchings}:\ {\em Given a many-to-one two-sided market and a list of assignment constraints, is there is a stable matching that satisfies the assignment constraints?
-If the answer is yes, generate all such stable matchings. }
+If yes, generate all such stable matchings.}

 \2